Create

 - Provide environment variables to add to the pods.
 Environment Variables helps to configure and customize containerized applications

 - Provide the secret file details to add to the pod.
-Using secret files in container drivers is essential for managing sensitive information, such as passwords, API keys, and other confidential data
+Using secret files in container Workflow Handler is essential for managing sensitive information, such as passwords, API keys, and other confidential data

 - Provide the working directory path for the application